Measure and integration on Boolean algebras of regular open subsets in a topological space: Measurable functions and change of variables

 \section{Measurable functions and change of variables}

-In classical probability theory, a measurable function from a space $\sX$ to a space $\sY$ can be used to ``push forward'' a probability measure from $\sX$ to $\sY$.
+In classical measure theory, a measurable function from a space $\sX$ to a space $\sY$ can be used to ``push forward'' a measure from $\sX$ to $\sY$.
 Conversely, it can be used to ``pull back'' a measurable real-valued function from $\sY$ to $\sX$, and thereby convert an integral computation on $\sY$ into an integral computation on $\sX$, via ``change of variables''.
-We will now develop an analogous theory for credences and their associated integrators.
+We will now develop an analogous theory for contents and their associated integrators.

 Let $\sX$ and $\sY$ be two topological spaces.
 Let $\gA\subseteq\gR(\sX)$ and $\gB\subseteq\gR(\sY)$ be Boolean subalgebras of the algebras of regular sets on $\sX$ and $\sY$.
 A function $\phi:\sX\into\sY$ is {\dfn measurable} with respect to $\gA$ and $\gB$ if $\phi^{-1}(\sB)\in\gA$ for all $\sB\in\gB$.
 For example, if $\phi$ is a continuous, open function, then $\phi$ is measurable with respect to $\gR(\sX)$ and $\gR(\sY)$ \cite[Appendix 4A2B, item (f)(iii), p.453]{Fremlin4II}.
 Unfortunately, not all continuous functions are measurable with respect to the algebras of regular sets.\footnote{For example, let $\sX=\sY=\Real$ with the standard topology, let $\phi(x)=x^2$, and let $\sB:=(0,\oo)$.
 Then $\sB\in\gR(\Real)$, but $\phi^{-1}(\sB)=(-\oo,0)\disj(0,\oo)\not\in\gR(\Real)$.} Thus, we must introduce a weaker notion.